 Women often develop strong communication and interpersonal skills.
 Several neuroscientific studies show that women use communication as a way for relationship building whereas men mostly communicate to inform their needs.

-This marketing communications MA programme can help you hone your strategic thinking and communication skills, allowing you to make it big in the global marketing domain.
+This marketing programme can help you hone your strategic thinking and communication skills, allowing you to make it big in the global marketing domain.
 The course curriculum covers essential aspects of digital communication, consumer behaviour and marketing principles.

 Click here to learn how the programme can help you build your managerial career in the competitive marketing world.